-This would exclude a piece of gossip intersected the client in a conversation on, say, land registration e.g. “have you heard that Jones has run off with Mrs. Brown?”
+This would exclude a piece of gossip intersected by the client in a conversation on, say, land registration e.g. “have you heard that Jones has run off with Mrs. Brown?”

-The defence of a qualified privilege is negated malice.
+The defence of a qualified privilege is negated by malice.
 Malice means the presence of improper motive or even gross and unreasoning prejudice.

 A statement is malicious if it is made for some purpose other than the purpose for which the law confers the privilege.

 In Horrocks v.
-Lowe the court stated that malice destroys the privilege and leaves the defendant subject to the ordinary law which a mistake, however reasonable, is no defence.
+Lowe the court stated that malice destroys the privilege and leaves the defendant subject to the ordinary law by which a mistake, however reasonable, is no defence.

 The law requires that a privilege shall be used honestly, but not that it should be used carefully.